simplepie/simplepie-ng/README.md

 **SimplePie NG** is a from-scratch rewrite of SimplePie for PHP 7.1.
 It starts with a completely different kind of thinking, and more than a decade more experience in software engineering and open-source.
 It is written with a view of PHP from 2017 and beyond, and is being built in such a way that greater community involvement should be far easier from much earlier in the project's life.

+I want this tool.
+I have a deep knowledge about feeds.
+I am working to make this happen.

 ## Features (planned)